National Birth Defects Prevention Month – January 1, 2027

 National Birth Defects Prevention Month FAQs

-What is the most preventable birth defect?
+What are the most common birth defects?

 How to Observe National Birth Defects Prevention Month